ReudyMiguel20/E-Commerce-Lumitech/README.md

 ### Explaining Roles

-When starting the project, users must register before accessing any resources.
-The first user is granted the Administrator role, while subsequent users are assigned the Customer role.

 **Administrators:**

 Administrators have specific restrictions:

 - Cannot add products to the cart (They cannot make purchases).
-- Access to an admin dashboard for managing Users and Products, allowing CRUD operations.
+- Access to an admin dashboard for managing Users, Products and Orders, allowing CRUD operations.

+**Customers:**

+Customers are able to add products to their cart which then they can confirm to go to checkout and then able to place an order.

+Customers can add and remove products from their carts, they cannot do that after the order has been placed.

+Customers cannot access certain endpoints which are only available for Administrators.